How To Use Cloud Computing To Empower Your Offshore Teams

 “Ok, but how do you avoid that?”

-Well, you could start by enforcing non-disclosure agreements to prevent leakages.
+Well, you could start by enforcing non-disclosure agreements to prevent leakages using virtual rooms for data storage security.
 Then in the meantime, use cloud computing to centralize data control and securely manage access privileges.

 .Computing Hardware & Resources